6.0 Release Notes

 3.1.
 Red Hat Enterprise Linux Developer Program Group

-- To visit the Red Hat Enterprise Linux Developer Program Group, log in to the Red Hat Customer Portal, click at the top of the page, choose , and then from the list.
+- To visit the Red Hat Enterprise Linux Developer Program Group, log in to the Red Hat Customer Portal, click Products & Services at the top of the page, choose Services, and then Red Hat Enterprise Linux Developer Program from the list.

 3.2.
 Red Hat Product Documentation